AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

 * Field names can have up to 250 characters.

-* When deleting an operational record type, taxonomy, or workspace, all fields associated with them are also deleted and cannot be recovered. <!-- this might change with a possible recycle bin solution?!-->
+* When deleting an operational record type, taxonomy, or workspace, all fields associated with them and the fields' values are also deleted and cannot be recovered. <!-- this might change with a possible recycle bin solution?!-->

 ## Create fields from scratch {#create-fields-from-scratch} <!--in a table (not sure if this can be done elsewhere?!-->